spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/1-polyglot-python-processor.md

 The example code in this section shows how to run a Python script as a processor within a Data Flow Stream.

 In this guide, we package the Python script as a Docker image and deploy it to Kubernetes.
 We use Apache Kafka as the messaging middleware.
-We register the docker image in Data Flow as an application of the type `Processor`.
+We register the Docker image in Data Flow as an application of type `Processor`.

 The guide demonstrates a text-processing streaming data pipeline.
 It receives text-messages over HTTP, delegates the text processing to a Python script registered as a Data Flow processor, and prints the result to the logs.
 The Python script reverses the input text if the `reversestring` property is set to `true`.
 Otherwise, the resulting message remains unchanged.